-- Climate change effect on water management: while over the last years river floods have severely affected some of the Atlantic territories, in other regions droughts have drastically increased.
+- Climate change effect on water management: river floods have severely affected some of the Atlantic territories in recent years and in other regions droughts have drastically increased.

 The project utilises links with the University of Plymouth through a PhD on the water quality acid water flushes coming from the moors as well as a technical PhD with the University of Cardiff to set up high resolution monitoring.

 As part of the European Union’s Cohesion Policy, INTERREG Atlantic Area supports transnational cooperation projects in 37 Atlantic regions of five countries: France, Ireland, Portugal, Spain and the United Kingdom, contributing to the achievement of economic, social and territorial cohesion.
 The Programme overall objective is to implement solutions to answer to regional challenges in the fields of innovation, resource efficiency, environment and cultural assets, supporting regional development and sustainable growth